chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 It's essential to ensure that the IP address of the nodes you are trying to add has sufficient resources and is reachable from the bastion host.
 {{< /warning >}}

-### How To Remove Any Nodes From Frontend Cluster OnPrem Deployment
+### Remove Any Nodes From Frontend Cluster OnPrem Deployment

 {{< warning >}}

 - We do not recommend the removal of any node from the backend cluster, but replacing the node is recommended.
-For the replacement of a node, click [here](/automate/ha_onprim_deployment_procedure/#How-to-Replace-Node-in-Automate-HA-Cluster) for the reference.
+For the replacement of a node, click [here](#replace-node-in-automate-ha-cluster) for the reference.

 - Removal of nodes for Postgresql or OpenSearch is at your own risk and may result to data loss.
 Consult your database administrator before trying to delete Postgresql or OpenSearch nodes.